titaprincesscess/Odin_projects/README.md

 # Odin_projects
-Html and Css coding activities and whatnot
+Html and Css coding activities and whatnot.